 Your major priority in any survival situation will be water.
 If it is possible to construct a self-contained water system within the structure that is the best option.
 Rainwater collection and ground water purification are great ideas whenever possible.
 Otherwise, you will need to store enough water for the duration of the bug-in scenario.

-For more information on building the bunker watch this video.
+For more information on building a DIY bunker watch this video.

 Food needs to be planned for and stored properly for long term usability.
 There are many options for food such as freeze-dried, canned, etc.